Master of Arts in English Program in Children's Literature

 Greg Eiselein teaches courses in American literature and cultural studies, and he serves as the Director of Graduate Studies.
 With Anne Phillips, he has co-edited The Louisa May Alcott Encyclopedia (Greenwood, 2001) and the Norton Critical Edition of Alcott’s Little Women.
 The life and writings of Louisa May Alcott and the impact of pragmatism and evolution on nineteenth-century American culture are his current areas of research.
 More information.

 Karin Westman specializes in Twentieth-century and contemporary British literature, including children’s and young adult literature of that period.
 She has presented and published on contemporary British culture in J.K.
-Rowling's Harry Potter novels, Philip Pullman's His Dark Materials, "cross-over" or "dual-audience" literature, and information literacy and technology in pre-service teacher education.
-In 2005, she chaired a session at the Modern Language Association on "Children's Literature and Modernism" and another in 2015 on "Sites of Memory in Children’s Literature."
+Rowling's Harry Potter novels, Philip Pullman's His Dark Materials, young fans of Hamiliton, modernism and children's literature, "cross-over" or "dual-audience" literature, and information literacy and technology in pre-service teacher education.
 With Naomi Wood and David Russell, she serves as editor for The Lion and the Unicorn (JHUP/Project Muse).
 More information.

 What resources are available?